Cindy Blackman Santana: Career

-In New York City, Blackman worked as a performer but also attended shows to listen to masters play.
+In New York City, Blackman worked as a performer but also attended shows to listen to others play.
 Art Blakey became a significant influence.
 Blackman said, "he really was like a father to me.
 I learned a lot just watching him.
 I asked him a lot of questions about the drums and music – and he answered all of them."

 In 1984, Blackman was showcased on Ted Curson's Jazz Stars of the Future on WKCR-FM in New York.
 In 1987, Blackman's first compositions appeared on Wallace Roney's Verses album.
 In 1988 Blackman released Arcane on Muse Records, her debut as a bandleader.
 Her band included Wallace Roney on trumpet, Kenny Garrett on alto saxophone, Joe Henderson on tenor saxophone, Buster Williams and Clarence Seay on bass, and Larry Willis on piano.